-Many children of alcoholics feel as if they have been on stage most of their lives, saying what they're supposed to say, and thinking what they're supposed to think.
+Many children of abusive &/or chemically dependent families feel as if they have been on stage most of their lives, saying what they're supposed to say, and thinking what they're supposed to think.
 It's crucial for us to get off the stage if we want to become honest with ourselves.
 We often need the guidance of a mentor, a sponsor, or a therapist to help us.